recheckdev/recheck/ruby/recheck/README.md

       1755
       2342

-By default `recheck` only prints to the command line, but should be configured to notify teams by email/issue tracker/chat message in regular use
+By default `recheck` only prints to the command line, but you can write `Reporter`s to notify teams by email/issue tracker/chat message in regular use
 (see example checks and the Production section below).

 You can run subsets of checks by filename or line number: